-As a psychologist, you can help increase understanding between individuals, groups, organizations and cultures.
-We provide courses that cover a wide range of topics from child, adolescent, correctional and aging psychology to courses on prejudice, death and dying, group processes and more.
+- As a psychologist, you can help increase understanding between individuals, groups, organizations and cultures.
+We provide courses covering various topics, from developmental psychology to courses on prejudice and death and dying.

-While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four year college or university and depending on your chosen major may apply toward your degree or as an elective.
+While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four-year college or university.
+Depending on your chosen major may apply toward your degree or as an elective.
 Check with your transfer school and your MCC academic advisor for the most accurate and timely transfer information.